Ultimate CS:GO Wingman Guide [Ranks & Maps]

 How does the Wingman ELO Ranking System work?

-Valve has been keeping the ELO system for Wingman locked uptight over the years so it's hard to know how it works exactly.
+Valve has been keeping the ELO system for Wingman locked uptight over the years so it's hard to know how CSGO Wingman Ranks works exactly.
 Until Valve releases the full information, some assumptions can be made about how this mode works.
 These assumptions are based on things that are commonly seen in the game and ranking system itself.
-Keep in mind that Valve might one day announce how the ELO system works for Wingman which might be slightly different to what we have here.
+Here are some of the key factors which are determining your CSGO Wingman Rank:

 - Rank of the opponent

 - Number of rounds won

 It looks as though Wingman mode also uses performance when associating ranks with players which means, the better you perform against high-ranking players then the better your rank will be in this mode.
 The Wingman Mode having a lower player base means that players end up playing against others with completely different CSGO Wingman Ranks.
 This is why you might see rank fluctuations sometimes in addition to a higher rank than in the main Competitive games.